MurdoMaclachlan/tadr/README.md

 ### [TADR's documentation is hosted at readthedocs.](https://tadr.readthedocs.io/en/latest/)

-For emergency contact, I'm reachable through `murdo@maclachlans.org.uk` and `murdomaclachlan@gmail.com` (the first address is preferred).
+For emergency contact, I'm reachable through `murdomaclachlan@duck.com`.
 You can also open an issue on GitHub if needed.